+Cash amortized cost

-Cash Investments amortized cost fair value
+Investments fair value

 Accounts receivable amortized cost

+Prepaid expenses amortized cost

 Accounts payable and accrued liabilities amortized cost

-Due to related entity amortized cost

 Financial assets measured at amortized cost are assessed at each reporting date for indications of impairment.
 If such impairment exists, the asset shall be written down and the resulting impairment loss shall be recognized in the statement of operations and changes in fund balances for the year.